Table of Contents

 For those who are using this toolchain and have a board with CMSIS-DAP based debugger, the pyOCD is our recommended gdb server.
 More information can be found at https://github.com/pyocd/pyOCD.

-If you would like to build a toolchain yourself using the source revisions used for this release, you can do so using Linaro ABE (Advanced Build Environment) and provided ABE manifest files.
+If you would like to build a toolchain yourself using the source revisions used for this release, you can do so using Linaro ABE (Advanced Build Environment) and the provided ABE manifest files.

 The example below shows how to build arm-gnu-toolchain-arm-none-eabi from sources using Linaro ABE build system.